aatef/DevNOps/DayByDay Breakup.md

-Creating a day-by-day roadmap for mastering DevOps in 90 days requires careful planning and organization.
+Day-by-day roadmap for mastering devNops in 90 days requires careful planning and organization.
 Here's a detailed daily plan for your journey:

 Month 1: Building Foundations